EBISPOT/ICBO2017/README.md

 It is now time we try and annotate our data to an ontology.

-Let's go look at our ontology options in the [Ontology Lookup Service (OLS)](www.ebi.ac.uk/ols).
+Let's go look at our ontology options in the Ontology Lookup Service (OLS) (www.ebi.ac.uk/ols).

-The GWAS Catalog annotates it's traits to the [Experimental Factor Ontology (EFO)](www.ebi.ac.uk/efo) and that's what we will try to do to.
+The GWAS Catalog annotates it's traits to the Experimental Factor Ontology (EFO) (www.ebi.ac.uk/efo) and that's what we will try to do to.
--[x] Try and find EFO in OLS.
+- [x] Try and find EFO in OLS.
--[x] Take a look at it's structure.
+- [x] Take a look at it's structure.
--[x] Find the 'Ontology history' tab and take a look at how EFO evolves over time.
+- [x] Find the 'Ontology history' tab and take a look at how EFO evolves over time.
 Active development of an ontology is a good indicator that this ontology is kept up to date.
 As the domain of biomedicine changes, it is only natural that the ontologies representing that domain should reflect the changes.

 Now that we have decided which ontology we will use, let's go an meet Zooma!